 There has been an ongoing debate about whether trading signals actually constitute investment advice from a signal provider to a signal receiver and therefore may have shaky legal standing.

 To be considered as investment advice regarding the purchase or sale of a particular trading instrument, trading signals must be provided by a licensed and regulated financial services provider.
-If the signals provider has the appropriate licencing for the jurisdiction or country the trader is located in, then signal providers can be considered legal.
+If the signals provider has the appropriate licensing for the jurisdiction or country the trader is located in, then signal providers can be considered legal.

 However, there is another possibility.
 Trading signals may not be considered as investment advice at all and would rather serve receivers for educational or information purposes only.
 In this case, signal providers are obligated to state this circumstance in a disclaimer on their website.